 Introduction to Brute Force Attack

 Brute Force Attack can be defined as the way to gain access over a website or a web server by successive repetitive attempts of various password combinations.
-This is done to capture the user’s data such as USERID, pin, etc.. in brute force software to generate consecutive password strengths a software will also be developed with the given data.
+This is done to capture the user’s data such as USERID, pin, etc.. in brute force software to generate consecutive password strengths; the software will also be developed with the given data.
 This is also done by introducing malicious software with the help of bots on the target site.
 Cyber-crime people mostly make this attack to gain personal or secure data for their own purpose.

 There are two categories in Brute Force Attacks: